XRM-OSS/D365-UI-Test/README.md

 ## What's this?
 D365-UI-Test is an UI testing framework for easy and robust UI testing in Dynamics 365 CE and Dynamics 365 Portals.
 It is powered by TypeScript and Puppeteer.
+You can write your tests in plain JS or in TypeScript.
 Various functions for interacting with CRM are implemented and can be used for executing your tests.

 ## What does a test look like?